Dental Sealants — Fort Lauderdale, FL

 Your children brush twice a day — so why do they still get small cavities?
 Brushing and flossing clean most of the surfaces of their front teeth, but getting to the crevices in the back molars and premolars is nearly impossible for little, untrained hands.
 Those tiny dips and pits are perfect for trapping food and bacteria, which often results in the formation of cavities in young, vulnerable teeth.
 Dental sealants from our Fort Lauderdale, FL dentist can help prevent cavities.

 What Are Dental Sealants?

-Fortunately, at Seaside Family Dentistry— your local Fort Lauderdale family dentist — Dr. Friedland can include sealants in your child’s dental plan: a noninvasive, preventive tooth-decay treatment that protects teeth and keeps them healthy while they mature and strengthen.
+Fortunately, at Seaside Family Dentistry— your local Fort Lauderdale general and family dentist — Dr. Kellner can include sealants in your child’s dental plan: a noninvasive, preventive tooth-decay treatment that protects teeth and keeps them healthy while they mature and strengthen.

 Dental sealants are made from a resin material that is used to coat the chewing surfaces of the back teeth.
 It is painted on and seals the nooks and crannies in the teeth so that food and other plaque-causing materials that cause cavities are kept out.

 At Seaside Family Dentistry, the procedure for applying sealants is simple, painless, fast, and takes only one visit.

 First Dr. Kellner will remove decay from your teeth and thoroughly clean and dry them.
 Next, the sealant material is painted on the chewing surface.
 It will naturally bond to the tooth on its own; however, a special light may be used to speed the process, helping the sealant to harden in just a couple of minutes.